Pumps, weirs, and locks

 Dock lock

-A dock lock can be found in harbors.
-This lock ensures that there is water in the harbor at low tide.
-This means that the boats are always in the water.
-Is it high tide and is the water level high?
+A dock lock can be found in harbours.
+This lock ensures that there is water in the harbour at low tide.
+This means the boats are always in the water.
+Is it high tide and the water level is high?
 Then we close the lock.
-This keeps the water in the harbor when the tide goes out.
+This keeps the water in the harbour at low tide.

 Weirs

-• A fixed weir always weir the same water level.
+- A fixed weir always produces the same water level.

-• With a movable weir , we weir use a valve to regulate different water levels.
+- With a movable weir, we use a valve to produce different water levels.
 The water level is lower in winter: we open the valve to drain excess rainwater.
 This prevents flooding.
-The water level is higher in summer: we weir the weir to retain water for agriculture and nature during dry periods.
+The water level is higher in summer: we close the weir to retain water for agriculture and nature during dry periods.